 Baking a Pumpkin Pie for Freezing

-A pumpkin pie destined for the freezer doesn't require a special recipe.
+A pumpkin pie destined for the freezer doesn’t require a special recipe.
 You can bake your favorite pie recipe as you normally would, with one suggested exception: Bake the pie in a disposable aluminum pie pan.
 These pie pans are thinner, meaning that the pie will freeze faster and therefore avoid developing large ice crystals, which can ruin the texture of the pie.
-Plus you avoid putting your favorite glass or ceramic pie pan in the freezer, and you'll have that pie pan free to bake another pie in before Thanksgiving.
+Plus you avoid putting your favorite glass or ceramic pie pan in the freezer, leaving it free to bake another pie in before Thanksgiving.

 Wrapping a Pumpkin Pie from Freezing